buvis/home/README.md

-# Bob's Universal and Very Intelligent System home directory
+# Bob's Universal and Very Intelligent System

 This contains more than my dotfiles, so I don't stick to the convention of naming this repo "dotfiles".